ruricolist/cl-strftime/README.txt

 :UNIX
 :W3C :HTML :RFC-3339 :XML :ATOM

-There is no support for localization at this time.

-Depends on CL-PPCRE, DATE-CALC, and LOCAL-TIME, which are Quicklisp-installable.
+Depends on ALEXANDRIA, CL-PPCRE, DATE-CALC, and LOCAL-TIME, which are Quicklisp-installable.